manhecht/manhecht.github.io/README.md

    **Note:** The deployment is configured to use FTPS (FTP over SSL/TLS) for secure file transfers.
    This is required by your server and provides encrypted communication for better security.

+   The deployment is set to upload files to the `manuelhecht.com` directory on your FTP server.

    **IMPORTANT: Never store your actual credentials in the repository code or commit them to git!**
    GitHub Secrets provides encrypted storage specifically designed for sensitive information.